www-splitcells-net/net.splitcells.network/README.md

 > Together we are more than the sum of our cells.

+## Description

+This is a set of open source projects centered around optimization and code supporting and integrating such projects.
+The center of all this is the [Generic Allocator](./projects/net.splitcells.gel).
+It is a Java framework providing modeling, analytic and solving capabilities regarding optimization problems.

 ## Structure

 This is the root project of a project cluster.